gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Questions reveal how you approach problems.
 	- Write down notes about the question.
 This is so you don't forget details and only partially answer, or give the wrong answer.
 	- Interviews should be more like a conversation with a lot of back and forth, thoroughly explore scenarios together and avoid jumping too fast to a solution.
+	- The interviewer can only make an evaluation on your suitability for the job based on the things you *say*.
 	- **Interviewers test depth of knowledge**
 		- There will be questions about technical details on topics to the point where it'll be hard to answer.
 This is okay, try your best to work through it and say what you're thinking.
 		- Interviewers often aren't looking for specific answers, they just want to see how deeply you know a topic.